EZXInc/ezx-sample-py/README.md

 Sample Application to demonstrate how to use the EZX iServer API.
 This is a limited example showing how the EZX Python API is used to send orders and process the responses from the iServer and the Exchanges.

+📘 For detailed documentation of API messages, including advanced usage and message structure, see the [EZX Sample App Wiki](https://github.com/EZXInc/ezx-sample-py/wiki).

 Requires Python 3.8 or higher.

 Dependencies and Installation